alnever/CourseProject03/README.md

 3. Set the directory with file **run_analisys.R** and folder **data** as your working directory using setwd() funtion
 4. Run the script using **source("run_analysis.R")**

+## Short script description
+1. Script takes a row data from the **data** folder.
+The script file and **data** folder must be placed in the same directory.
+2. Script prepares some datasets: with activity names and with features names.
+This script uses an algorythm to create features names from the original variable name.
+Only names with "mean" and "std" within are included into the final feature's names dataset.
+3. Then script reads information about subjects, their activities and features sets associated with the observations.
+The script does it twice - for train set and for test set.
+Finally both sets are mergen into one dataset called "Dataset #1"
+4. To estimate tidy data set the script groups data from the dataset #1 by Subjects and ActivityNames and calculates average values of other variables for these groups.
+5. Script creates three files - result1.csv, result2.csv and result2.txt.
+The last file is the solution of this project.
+Detail description of the datasets and the script are included into the Cook Book.